Marketplace Recipe: Vendors Example

 Further Reads#

-Each vendor has products and orders.
+Each vendor should have products and orders.
 So, in this step, you’ll define links between the Vendor data model and the Product and Order data models from the Product and Order modules, respectively.

 src/links/vendor-product.ts